decision-labs/gcm/README.md

 # Google Cloud Messaging is now deprecated.

-Google Cloud Messaging has been deprecated in favor of Firebase Cloud Messaging.
+[Google Cloud Messaging has been deprecated in favor of Firebase Cloud Messaging](https://developers.google.com/cloud-messaging/android/android-migrate-fcm).
 Please use the [`fcm` gem](https://github.com/spacialdb/fcm) moving forward.

+> As of April 10, 2018, Google has deprecated GCM.
+The GCM server and client APIs are deprecated and will be removed as soon as April 11, 2019.
+Migrate GCM apps to [Firebase Cloud Messaging](http://firebase.google.com/docs/cloud-messaging/) (FCM), which inherits the reliable and scalable GCM infrastructure, plus many new features.
+See the [migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm) to learn more.

 -----